-Organisational Capacity: Funding, People and Incentives.
-The organisational capacity of an HEI drives its ability to deliver on its strategy.
-If an HEI is committed to carrying out entrepreneurial activities to support its strategic objectives, then key resources such as funding and investments, people, expertise and knowledge, and incentive systems need to be in place to sustain and grow its capacity for entrepreneurship.
+Organisational Capacity: Funding, People, Incentives and Rewards.
+The organisational capacity of an HEI drives its ability to deliver on its entrepreneurial strategy.
+If an HEI is committed to carrying out entrepreneurial activities to support its strategic objectives, then key resources such as people, funding and investments, expertise and knowledge, reward and incentive systems need to be in place to sustain and grow its capacity for entrepreneurship and innovation.

-Note: The HEInnovate Team i.e. the site administrators have access to the results, in case technical assistance is needed
+3 Note: The HEInnovate Team i.e. the site administrators have access to the results, in case technical assistance is needed